Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 ## Using the `useState` and `useDispatch` hooks together
 As I mentioned in [a previous blog post](https://stevendcrouse.com/beach_journal_my_final_and_most_complicated_project), when you use the Beach Journal app, you can navigate to a beach's page and create journal entries for it.
 In order for this to work, I made a JournalEntryForm component.
 When the journal entry was successfully created, the Beach Journal app would redirect to that same beach's page.

-> **Update:** I can't include my code for redirecting to the beach's page here because some of it causes a conflict with the Markdown syntax.
-I will try to fix this later.
+> **Note:** I can't include my code for redirecting to the beach's page here, because some of it causes a conflict with Markdown's syntax.
+Evidently, Markdown doesn't work well when you try to display JavaScript code with backticks for string interpolation.

-Here is what the JournalEntryForm component looked like when it was a stateful class component:
+With that in mind, here is what the JournalEntryForm component looked like when it was a stateful class component:
 ```
 import React, { Component } from 'react';
 import { connect } from 'react-redux';